jlsutherland/columbia-phd-startup/README.md

 The purpose of the starter kit is to install the software that is commonly used in your courses (and, more generally, the profession).
 It is _not_ to give you a familiarity with those tools---that's what the workshop is for!
 But I hope that these instructions will get you up and running with the software you need so we use our workshop time together exploring how to use these tools.

+The workshop will give you a familiarity with the software, which I then hope will set you up to explore these software packages in greater depth.
+At the conclusion of the workshop, I will distribute materials that will help you to accomplish that exploration.

+If you run into issues while working through this tutorial, stop and send me an email at `joseph.sutherland@columbia.edu`.
+We have some time to debug things at the beginning of the workshop.

+## Starter kit: the contents

 I designed the starter kit to get you up and running in less than ten minutes (give or take download time).
 The starter kit installs on your system:

-## Starter kit: the contents

 * [Homebrew](http://brew.sh/) or [Chocolatey](https://chocolatey.org/) -- The command-line package manager for your system...you will fall in _love_!
 * [Choco GUI](https://chocolatey.org/packages/ChocolateyGUI) or [Cakebrew](https://www.cakebrew.com/) -- A GUI for the package manager, depending on OS